 - Cross-reference boxes to rooms.
-If you colour code the rooms on the floor plan of your new property to correspond with boxes this will make it easier for both you and your removal firm.
+Our top tip is to colour code the rooms on your floor plan to correspond with boxes – it’s a game changer!

-- Gather together keys for your current property.
+- Gather all the keys for your current property in a safe place.

 - Defrost the fridge and freezer.